FranciscoMoretti/text-transformer-python/architecture.md

 - Pattern replacement uses repl syntax form regex.

 ## Modularize
-### Each operation should be configurable and flexible on its own.
+Each operation should be configurable and flexible on its own.
-Operations:
+### Text processor operations
+- Find Matchings
+- Replace matching in text
+    - Replace matching group
+    - With input
+- Line iterator
+- Split at positions

+### File processor operations
 - Split files with search matchings.
     - Start line of word.
     - Name the result with strategies: